perjor/blog.jordypereira.be/blog/2019/2020-03-15_Tailwind-plugins.md

 The best way to completely be in control is to override the default tailwind config with a custom plugin.

+_Disclaimer: This is based on tailwind v0.7.4_

 ## Simple Plugin

 Since cursors aren't included in the default config file, we should make a plugin for these.

 You're better off disabling the default cursors in the `tailwind.js` file and including everything in your plugin.

 ```js
 // tailwind.js